-Most of the Academy's income is obtained from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, some of which is restricted to particular purposes.
-In addition to the GAG, the Academy received funds from the DfE/ESFA for Universal Infant Free School Meals, Pupil Premium, Teachers Pension Grants, Teachers Pay Grants, PE and Sports Premium and Rates.
+Most of the Academy's income is obtained from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, some of which are restricted to particular purposes.
+In addition to the GAG, the Academy received funds from the DfE/ESFA for Universal Infant Free School Meals, Pupil Premium, Supplementary Grant, PE and Sports Premium and Rates.
 Other grant income included Local Authority Grants predominantly for High Needs and Early Years.
-Funding for educational operations had increased from the previous year (2021: £1,050k and 2020: £1,026k) primarily due to an increase in GAG, funding for FSM vouchers during periods of school closure and COVID catch-up funding.
+Funding for educational operations from ESFA had increased from the previous year (2022: £1,066k and 2021: £1,050k) primarily due to an increase in GAG.